Watch the video or scroll down to read this lesson instead.

 Upwork is by no means the only place to find work online 4 but because it’s so big we can poke around and get a solid overview of the digital workspace.

-In particular, below are two things I recommend you check out on Upwork.
+In particular, below are three things I recommend you check out related Upwork.

 A) Skills Index